MahmoudAshours/Copia/README.md

 - [x] App Logo & Splash Screen
 - [ ] Share PDF
 - [x] Save Screenshot to gallery
+- [ ] Handling all errors , exceptions with dialogs.
+(For User experience)
 - [x] Share a screenshot of the current page